tensorflow/community/rfcs/20200721-extension-types.md

 To my knowledge, the main use for this attribute is to override the default argument names for concrete functions when they are called with the flat- arguments calling convention.
-The question has been raised as to whether all `TypeSpec`s should have a `name` attribute.
+The question has been raised as to whether all `TypeSpecs` should have a `name` attribute.
 My initial feeling is that they should not, because the core concept for `TypeSpec` is a type specification, and type specifications are generally not named.
 However, feedback on this question is welcome, especially when grounded in concrete use cases.
 (Does